-You can turn magnification on and off, and change the power of magnification, by using your keyboard.
+You can turn magnification on and off, as well as change the power of magnification, by using your keyboard.
 (See "Using the Control Panel," later in this chapter, for an alternate method.)

 Turning magnification on and off

 Anytime the frame is visible on the screen, you can turn on magnification.